LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection

 \subsubsection{Ablation Study}

 \textbf{Importance of STGL and MobileNet.} Table~\ref{table_ablation} presents an ablation study evaluating the impact of STGL and MobileNet on model performance across five metrics: AUC, Accuracy, Precision, Recall, and F1-score.
 The results indicate that using MobileNet alone leads to a significant performance boost compared to using STGL alone, with an accuracy of 0.92 versus 0.83.
 Similarly, AUC value, precision, recall, and F1-score are all higher for MobileNet alone compared to STGL alone.
-However, the best performance is achieved when both STGL and MobileNet are combined, resulting in the highest AUC, accuracy, precision, recall, and F1-score.
+However, the best performance is achieved when both STGL and MobileNet are combined, resulting in the highest AUC value (0.998), accuracy (0.977), precision (0.974), recall (0.984), and F1-score (0.978).
 This suggests that while MobileNet is a strong feature extractor, integrating STGL further enhances model performance, demonstrating their complementary nature.

 \textbf{Importance of Spatial GCN and TCN.} Table~\ref{table_stablation} presents the ablation study results for the spatial-temporal module, evaluating the impact of removing either TCN or GCN on model performance.
-STGL, which is used in our LiteFat model, achieves the highest performance across all metrics, indicating its effectiveness in capturing both spatial and temporal dependencies.
-When TCN is removed (w/o TCN), performance declines slightly, suggesting that temporal features contribute to model effectiveness but are not solely responsible for strong performance.
-However, removing GCN (w/o GCN) results in a more significant drop, highlighting the critical role of spatial feature extraction in the model.
+STGL (which is used in our LiteFat model) achieves the highest performance across all metrics, indicating its effectiveness in capturing both spatial and temporal dependencies.
+When TCN is removed (w/o TCN), performance declines slightly, with AUC dropping to 0.981, accuracy to 0.892, and F1-score to 0.904, suggesting that temporal features contribute to model effectiveness but are not solely responsible for strong performance.
+However, removing GCN (w/o GCN) results in a more significant drop, with AUC decreasing to 0.974, accuracy to 0.864, and F1-score to 0.871, highlighting the critical role of spatial feature extraction in the model.